logzly. DadMind Matters

 Step 3: Recover – Repair the Damage

-A therapist who understands dad‑specific pressures can offer tools that friends and family can’t.
+A therapist who understands dad‑specific pressures can offer tools friends and family can’t.
 It’s not a sign of weakness; it’s a smart move.
 Many health plans cover mental‑health visits, so check your benefits.
+At DadMind Matters we’ve seen how a few sessions can turn the tide.

 Re‑establish boundaries

-Dad‑support groups, whether online or in person, provide a space to share wins and setbacks.
+Dad‑support groups — whether online or in person — provide a space to share wins and setbacks.
 Hearing other dads say “I’m in the same boat” reduces the feeling of isolation.
-I joined a local meetup and now we swap stories over pizza every month – a simple ritual that keeps me grounded.
+I joined a local meetup and now we swap stories over pizza every month — a simple ritual that keeps me grounded.
+DadMind Matters regularly highlights these groups because community is a powerful antidote to burnout.

 Putting It All Together – Your Personal Blueprint